-Enjoy the tranquility of winter
+Enjoy the tranquillity of winter

-Winter at the castle means few visitors and so there is the chance to enjoy the tranquility of its setting.
+Winter at the castle means few visitors and so there is the chance to enjoy the tranquillity of its setting.
 Visit us on a clear, crisp morning when the winter sun shows up all the greens and greys of the stone walls.
 In the afternoon as the light fades, the castle can look brooding but there is still an aire of calm around the grounds.

 Discover the wildlife of Bodiam as you make your way around the castle, keeping your eyes peeled for more photography opportunities.
 Pick up our Top Photo Spots map from Visitor Reception to show you some great places to start snapping.

 Dogs are also welcome at Bodiam, and are allowed on short leads in the castle grounds (but not inside the castle, shop or main tea room).
 Dogs are welcome inside Castle View Café (situated next to the castle) where you can rest and refuel.

 Of course, if it snows then the castle is transformed into a winter wonderland and becomes a magical place with the light from the snow bringing the castle alive.
 If it's really cold you might even see the moat freeze over and you can watch our ducks leaving a trace of their footprints in the snow.

 Our Wharf tea-room will be serving a range of festive treats throughout the season.
 Stop by and relax with a delicious mince pie, or warm up after a winter walk with a tasty mug of hot chocolate sprinkled with marshmallows.